 The collection of prints and photographs at the Chicago History Museum contains thousands of images.
 Among them you will discover postcards of Riverview Amusement Park, photographs of the Chicago Bears playing at Wrigley Field, camera club photographs of Chicago's streets and houses, Infant Welfare Society lantern slides showing turn of the century conditions in the city, and maybe even a picture of your house.
 This guide will help you navigate this rich resource.

 We hope that you'll enjoy searching our digital collections of photos.
-However, the majority of our photos remain undigitized, and to see these, a visit to the Research Center is required.
-Go to our Research Center home page for information on visiting.
-For those of you who cannot visit, you may want to hire a freelance researcher to make search on your behalf.
+However, the majority of our photos remain undigitized, and to see these, a visit to the Abakanowicz Research Center is required.
+Go to our home page for information on visiting.
+For those of you who cannot visit, you may want to hire a freelance researcher to search on your behalf.